NativePHP/nativephp.com/resources/views/docs/1/the-basics/system.md

 System::printToPDF('<html>...');
 ```

 This returns the PDF data in a `base64_encoded` binary string.
-So be sure to `base64_decode` it before storing it to disk.
+So be sure to `base64_decode` it before storing it to disk:
-You could save it directly to disk or prompt the user for a location to save it:

 ```php
 use Illuminate\Support\Facades\Storage;